Our speakers

 Professor Kate Hamblin

-Digital technologies in Care Homes: challenges and opportunities
+Digital technologies in care homes: challenges and opportunities

 Kate Hamblin is Professor of Social Policy and Director of the Centre for Care.
 She joined the University of Sheffield in 2018 to work on the Sustainable Care programme.
 She also currently leads the Centre for Care’s Digital Care research theme and is the UK Networks and geographical lead for the North and East-Midlands in the IMProving Adult Care Together (IMPACT) evidence implementation Centre.
 She is also the Policy and Practice Liaison lead for the NIHR School for Social Care Research at the University of Sheffield.
 Her research has focused on technology and its role in the care of older people with complex needs.